Yorkshire Cup Preview, Tips, Runners & Trends (Dante Festival)

 The courses that have produced the most winners of the Yorkshire Cup are Meydan and Ascot; there have been a total of 4 winners from each of those courses.

-The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 132 runners, whilst the Female runners have produced 0 winners from a total of 13 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 130 runners, while female runners have produced 0 winners from a total of 13 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Yorkshire Cup: